osomike/github-cicd-python-docker/README.md

 This repository serves as a skeleton for integrating a CI-CD for a Dockerized application which will be pushed to the Azure Container Registry.

-For its use, a service principal with contributor rights will be needed on the resource groups where the container registry will be hosted.
+For its use, a resource group, a container registry and a service principal with contributor or owner rights will be needed.

+To create the service principal you can execute:

 ```console
 az ad sp create-for-rbac --name <my-service-principal-name> \